Clarence Bailey

-Clarence J. Bailey (March 7, 1963 - May 29, 2006) was an American football running back who played one season for the Miami Dolphins of the NFL.
+Clarence J. Bailey (March 7, 1963 - May 29, 2006) was an American professional football player who was a running back for one season for the Miami Dolphins of the National Football League (NFL).
+He played college football at Wesley and Hampton.

 Early life

 He was born on March 7, 1963, in Milford, Delaware, and attended Milford High School.
 He played one season of football in high school and had 1411 rushing yards and 17 touchdowns.
 He was named first-team all-conference and first-team all-state.

 College career

-He went to college at Wesley College, playing there from 1982 to 1983.
+Bailey attended Wesley College, playing there from 1982 to 1983.
 He went to Hampton from 1984 to 1986, leading the team in punt returns as a junior and as a senior.

 Professional career

-1987 Season
+1987 season

 Bailey was signed by the Toronto Argonauts in 1987.
 He was released at roster cuts.

-He also played shortly for the Chesapeake Bay Neptunes, a semi-professional team.
+He also played briefly for the Chesapeake Bay Neptunes, a semi-professional team.

 He was also signed by the Miami Dolphins during training camp.
 He was released on August 18.
 He was later signed as a replacement player.
 In his first game he had 10 rushes for 55 yards.
-After his first game he did not have any more statistics.
+After his first game, he did not have any more statistics.
 He played three games.